carltheperson/advanced-js-objects/chapters/chapter-3.md

 // C is enumerable!
 ```

 > ⚠️ The for...in loop will also include enumerable properties from the *prototype chain* of the Object.
-The prototypes chain will be covered in a later section, but it’s basically a way to set up inheritance between Objects.
-These inherited properties will be included in the for...in loop if they are enumerable.
+The prototypes chain will be covered in a [later chapter](./chapter-5.md), but it’s basically a way to set up inheritance between Objects.
+These inherited properties will also be included in the for...in loop if they are enumerable.
 >

-Checking if a property is enumerable
+<ins>Checking if a property is enumerable</ins>

 If you want a simple way to check if a property is enumerable you can use `propertyIsEnumerable`.
 You call this method on the Object itself.

 ```jsx